 Ryan Peek joined the Center for Watershed Sciences full time in February 2011.
-He recently completed his PhD in Ecology, with a certificate in Conservation Management.
+He completed his PhD in Ecology in 2018, with a certificate in Conservation Management.
 His research spans population genetics, hydrology, ecology, and amphibian populations in California and Oregon.
 In particular, he has been studying the impacts of river regulation on foothill yellow-legged frogs using population genetics as a tool to assess riverscape change, and food-web interactions in floodplain systems in California.

 His research experience includes extensive analyses of freshwater ecosystems throughout CA and OR, with special focus on hydropower regulation and environmental management of rivers and streams in the Sierra Nevada.
 He was the field lead and one of the main authors for the Spring Recession Project and has contributed to PISCES, Mountain Meadows, CEC Yuba, and Freshwater Conservation projects.
-He is also a Software and Data Carpentry Instructor, coordinator of the Davis R-Users Group, and Ryan also volunteers as a guide with CWS' ecogeomorphology class.
+He is also a Software and Data Carpentry Instructor, coordinator of the Davis R-Users Group, and Ryan serves as a lecturer and river guide for the CWS ecogeomorphology class.